EdictaMG/housing-price-prediction-streamlit-supervised-ml-python/README.md

 3. In `housing_pricing_predictions_model_RandomForestRegressor.ipynb`, update paths for:
    - Input data: `housing-deployment-reg.csv`
    - Output model file: `trained_pipe_randomforestregressor.sav`
-4. Run the notebook in Jupyter to reproduce the training process and save the model.
+4. Run the Notebook in Jupyter to reproduce the training process and save the model.
 5. From your terminal, deploy the app with:
    ```bash
    streamlit run /[your_file_path]/house_pricing_streamlit_app.py